LauraBang22/cds-language-exam/Assignments/Assignment3/README.md

 The data I have used in this assignment, is called **57,650 Spotify Songs**.
 More information about the data can be found  [here](https://www.kaggle.com/datasets/joebeachcapital/57651-spotify-songs).
 You'll need to download the dataset and unpack it.
 When you unpack it you have a folder called **archive**, within that folder is a file.
 That is the file you need to move it to the ```in``` folder in this repository.

 ### Reproducebility
+For this code to work, you need to be placed in the **Assignment3** folder in your terminal.

 I have created a ```setup.sh``` file that can be run from the terminal using the code:
 ```
 bash setup.sh
 ```
 When running it you create a virtual environment where you run the accompanying ```requirements.txt```.
-It also installs the model that is needed in the code.

 To run the code of the script you have to run this in the terminal:
 ```